Aftermath of the July Uprising: Formation of National Citizen Party

 The National Citizen Party was initiated by the Students Against Discrimination and the Jatiya Nagorik Committee on 28 February 2025 as the first student-led political party in the history of Bangladesh.

 After the fall of the Awami League government, rumours emerged about the formation of a new political party.
 During the uprising, a manifesto by the leadership of the Students Against Discrimination mentioned the idea of a new political arrangement.
 Subsequently, in September, the Jatiya Nagorik Committee was formed with the aim of restructuring the country.
-In December, it was revealed that a new party would be formed in February 2025, and efforts were made to establish committees in every thana across Bangladesh.
+In December, it was revealed that a new party would be formed in February 2025, and efforts were made to establish committees in every upazila across Bangladesh.
 In February, the Students Against Discrimination and the Jatiya Nagorik Committee reached a final decision to form a new political party, with plans to announce the formation of the party between 23 and 25 February.
 The party was formally launched on 28 February 2025, with Nahid Islam from the interim government as its convener.